Hecate: Sacred animals

 Dogs were closely associated with Hecate in the Classical world.
-"In art and in literature Hecate is constantly represented as dog-shaped or as accompanied by a dog.
-Her approach was heralded by the howling of a dog.
-The dog was Hecate's regular sacrificial animal, and was often eaten in solemn sacrament."
-The sacrifice of dogs to Hecate is attested for Thrace, Samothrace, Colophon, and Athens.
-A 4th century BCE marble relief from Crannon in Thessaly was dedicated by a race-horse owner.
+They were one of her most important attributes, with a fragment of Euripides describing them as her sacred animal.
+The sacrifice of dogs to her is attested in Thrace, Samothrace, Colophon, and Athens, and is known to have played a significant role in purification rites to her.
+A 4th-century BCE marble relief from Crannon in Thessaly was dedicated by a race-horse owner.
 It shows Hecate, with a hound beside her, placing a wreath on the head of a mare.
-It has been claimed that her association with dogs is "suggestive of her connection with birth, for the dog was sacred to Eileithyia, Genetyllis, and other birth goddesses.
-Images of her attended by a dog are also found at times when she is shown as in her role as mother goddess with child, and when she is depicted alongside the god Hermes and the goddess Cybele in reliefs.
+It has been claimed that her association with dogs is suggestive of her connection with birth, for the dog was sacred to Eileithyia, Genetyllis, and other birth goddesses.
+Images of her attended by a dog are also found when she is depicted alongside the god Hermes and the goddess Cybele in reliefs.

 Although in later times Hecate's dog came to be thought of as a manifestation of restless souls or daemons who accompanied her, its docile appearance and its accompaniment of a Hecate who looks completely friendly in many pieces of ancient art suggests that its original signification was positive and thus likelier to have arisen from the dog's connection with birth than the dog's underworld associations."
-The association with dogs, particularly female dogs, could be explained by a metamorphosis myth in Lycophron: the friendly looking female dog accompanying Hecate was originally the Trojan Queen Hecuba, who leapt into the sea after the fall of Troy and was transformed by Hecate into her familiar.
+The association with dogs, particularly female dogs, could be explained by a metamorphosis myth in Lycophron: the friendly-looking female dog accompanying Hecate was originally the Trojan Queen Hecuba, who leapt into the sea after the fall of Troy and was transformed by Hecate into her familiar.

 The polecat is also associated with Hecate.
 Antoninus Liberalis used a myth to explain this association: